mailcow/mailcow-dockerized-docs/docs/firststeps-ssl.md

 ```

 Each name will be validated against its IPv6 or - if IPv6 is not configured in your domain - IPv4 address.

+A wildcard name like `autoconfig.*` will try to obtain a autoconfig.DOMAIN_NAME SAN for each domain added to mailcow.

 Run `docker-compose up -d` to recreate affected containers automatically.